AVEVA/CONNECT-data-services-developer-docs/content/overview/who-uses-adh.md

 - New sources of operational data are available by storing the data in the cloud.

 - Existing edge and PI Server data is integrated into AVEVA™ Data Hub.

+## Business partners use AVEVA™ Data Hub to view and share data

+Business partners can share and view operational data across tenants using AVEVA™ Data Hub.
+Using the Communities feature, industrial companies can share their data streams with external business partners, service providers, and analytics providers.
+To learn more about this feature, see [Communities](xref:communities).